Yumppe/spicetify-playlist-exporter/README.md

 Bug reports and feature suggestions are very welcome through GitHub Issues.

-At the moment, I'm not actively accepting pull requests, mainly so I can keep the project manageable and avoid changes I don't have enough time to review properly.

-If you have an improvement in mind, feel free to open a feature request and describe your idea there.
+To keep the project manageable, code contributions are currently limited to collaborators.
+If you have an improvement in mind, please open a feature request and describe your idea there.

 ## Feedback and support